sijeffrey/SoundTouch/README.md

-# soundtouch
+# SoundTouch
-Bose SoundTouch App
+Bose SoundTouch App for Linux

 This script can control a Bose SoundTouch Speaker via the local network connection